sryu1/jsbgym/README.md

 ### 3D

-Visualising with FlightGear requires the Gymnasium environment to be created with a FlightGear-enabled environment ID by specifying the render_mode in `gym.make()` and changing the value after `shaping` to `FG`.
+Visualising with FlightGear requires the Gymnasium environment to be created with a FlightGear-enabled environment ID by specifying the render_mode in `gym.make()` and changing the value after `{shaping}` to `FG`.
 Using this render mode while training is strongly discouraged due to an error occuring midway through the training (`Could not connect to socket for output!`).

 ```python
 env = gym.make("Cessna172P-HeadingControlTask-Shaping.STANDARD-FG-v0", render_mode="flightgear")